-The Committee approved an annual cash incentive for the 2018 fiscal year.
-Each named executive officer had the opportunity to receive a payment, expressed as a percentage of his calendar year 2017 base salary, if the Company obtained 80% or more of its fiscal year 2018 consolidated net income target (80% of Hooker Brands' operating income target in the case of Mr. Delgatti).
-No cash bonus would be payable unless the Company reached at least 80% of the consolidated net income target (80% of the Hooker Brands' operating income target in the case of Mr. Delgatti) and the bonus opportunity was capped at a maximum amount if the Company reached 125% or more of its consolidated net income target for fiscal year 2018 (125% of Hooker Brands' operating income target in the case of Mr. Delgatti).
-For net income achieved at levels between the target percentages shown in the table below, a bonus percentage is interpolated such that each 1% increase in net income (Hooker Brands' operating income in the case of Mr. Delgatti) between the target levels results in additional bonus earned.
+The Committee approved an annual cash incentive for the 2019 fiscal year.
+Messrs.
+Toms and Huckfeldt and Ms. Jacobsen had the opportunity to receive a payment, expressed as a percentage of his or her calendar year 2018 base salary, if the Company obtained 80% or more of its fiscal 2019 consolidated net income target.
+Messrs.
+Boone, Delgatti, Hoff and Townsend had the opportunity to receive a payment, expressed as a percentage of their calendar year 2018 base salary, if their respective segment or segment components (defined above) obtained 80% or more of its fiscal 2019 operating income target.
+No cash bonus would be payable unless at least 80% of the consolidated net income target (in the case of Messrs.
+Toms and Huckfeldt and Ms. Jacobsen) or segment's/segment component's operating income targets (in the case of Messrs.
+Boone, Delgatti, Hoff and Townsend) were met.
+The bonus opportunity was capped at a maximum amount if the Company reached 125% or more of its consolidated net income target (or segment or segment component operating income target a levels between the target percentages shown in the table below, a bonus percentage is interpolated such that each 1% increase in net income or operating income between the target levels results in additional bonus earned.

-Annual cash incentive targets are established based on budgeted net income.
-Budgeted net income is established by management in its annual operating budget, which is approved by the Board.
+Annual cash incentive targets are established based on budgeted net income and segment/ segment component operating income.
+Budgeted net income and operating income are established by management in its annual operating budget, which is approved by the Board.